Roy Harper (singer): 1966–69: The first record deals

 That same year, Harper released his third album Folkjokeopus again produced by Shel Talmy, and released by Liberty Records.
 Side two included an extended 17-minute track, titled "McGoohan's Blues", which Harper referred to as the "main statement" within the album.
 Of his non-conformance to radio-friendly, standard, three-minute songs, Harper claimed it to be a revolt, and that he regarded the three-minute pop song as an anathema, a jingle to sell a band.
 (The title for "McGoohan's Blues" was a reference to actor Patrick McGoohan, who had starred in the UK TV series The Prisoner two years earlier).
 The track "Sergeant Sunshine" would also appear on Son of Gutbucket, a 1969 sampler album released to promote artists on the Liberty Records label.

 During this period Harper also visited the Dolphin Club in Oslo, Norway, where he became acquainted with folk singer Lillebjørn Nilsen.
-Nilsen learned one of Harper's songs, "On the First Day of April", which he translated to "Ravn Ferd" and recorded for his debut solo album Tilbake in 1971.
+Nilsen learned one of Harper's songs, "On the First Day of April", which he translated to "Ravneferd" and recorded for his debut solo album Tilbake in 1971.
 Harper and Nilsen along with Finn Kalvik performed together on 23 January 1970 at a concert held in the University of Oslo.
 Harper's visit coincided with the emergence of the Norwegian 'folk music wave' (Visebølgen) and the Norwegian Broadcasting Corporation (NRK) recorded Harper on the occasion of the concert.
 Kalvik would later go on to record Norwegian versions of two Harper songs; "I Hate the White Man" ("Den hvite mann") and "Don't You Grieve" ("Kjære ikke gråt").